 How Credit Works in Japan

-Unlike the single FICO-style score familiar in the U.S., every Japanese issuer maintains its own internal rating but reports payment behaviour to two shared databases.
+Unlike the single FICO-style score familiar in the U.S., every Japanese issuer maintains its own internal rating, but reports payment behavior to two shared databases.
 Checking your own record is possible for ¥1,000 and a stamped envelope; correcting errors, however, can take weeks, so accuracy from day one is vital.

 Instalments and Revolving Credit

 Large purchases can be split into bunkatsu-barai (fixed instalments) or revolving payments (ri-boru).
-Typical interest ranges 12–16 % p.a.
-Choose the “lump-sum” (一括) option at checkout whenever you can.
+Typical interest ranges 12–16% p.a.
+Choose the “lump-sum” (ikkatsu/一括) option at checkout whenever you can.

 Foreign Transaction Fees

-Network surcharges in 2025 average 1.6 % for Visa/Mastercard and 1.5 % for JCB; American Express often tops 2 %.
-When travelling abroad, a Wise or Revolution debit may still win on rate.
+Network surcharges in 2025 average 1.6% for Visa/Mastercard and 1.5% for JCB; American Express often tops 2%.
+When traveling abroad, a Wise or Revolution debit may still win on rate.

 Card Networks and Local Brands